salsanci/YRShell/readme.md

 To Generate the documentation switch to the build directory `cd ~/YRShell/build`
 run the MAKE utility for doxygen: `make doxygen`
 Doxygen will create a directory `html`
-Switch to the html directoy:
+Switch to the html directory:

 `cd ~/YRShell/build/html`